520qianjiawen/twitterxdownload/README.md

 </div>

-TwitterXDownload is a powerful Twitter video downloader (not only video).
+Twitter Download is a powerful Twitter video downloader (not only video).
 And it's also a marketing tool that helps you republish the content efficiently.
 You can translate threads with one click.

 So, its perfect for content creators, marketers.